 What is Sexy, a social documentary project focusing on the relationship between women, media & society.
 I interviewed many women & studied various social constructs which showcase what it means to "be a woman" & what it means to "be sexy"; in addition, how these concepts have impacted people on an individual level & society as a whole.
 I performed 60 minute interviews with each woman & photographed them after, in two scenarios.
 The interview questions varied, but all were based around women’s relationships with society, media and themselves.
 3 questions remained constant: 1) What is society's idea of sexy?
 2) What is your idea of sexy?
 3) Can you show me what that looks like?

 The purpose is to diversify media, to show women who may not usually be represented and to give exposure to varying types of women - with different backgrounds, experiences, abilities, appearances and body types.
 To create a platform where people can generate light for topics not openly discussed, bring them together based on shared experiences and have their voices heard.
-In addition, to expose unhealthy messages from media, show how it effects women & society, bring people together based on shared experiences, generate light for topics not openly discussed & to empower us to do something about it.
+In addition, to expose unhealthy messages and imagery from media, show how it effects women & society, bring people together based on shared experiences, generate light for topics not openly discussed & to empower us to do something about it.

 Growing up media reinforced how I felt about myself, I never saw on TV the prized character being larger than a size 4.
 As I matured, I realized I liked working with my hands & tools were empowering.
 I like knowing that I could build a house if I wanted to.
 I think about how I’ve seen this in media & it’s usually portrayed with a woman in a bustier blowing out a welding tip, alluding to oral sex.
 Which trivializes what these women can do because you don’t see them for their skill, you see them as sexual objects.
 There is more sexiness in a woman actually knowing how to use these things than just a sexy woman posing with them.